marcua/tweeql/README.md

   1.  **easy_install/pip**.
 Something like `sudo easy_install tweeql` or `sudo pip install tweeql` at the command line should suffice.
   1.  **from github**.
 After checking out this repository, run `sudo python setup.py install` to install!
 Note: if you do this in Ubuntu/Debian, type `sudo apt-get install python-setuptools` first.

+Installing Python in Windows:
+  1. Download and Install pyreadline using a suitable installer from here: https://pypi.python.org/pypi/pyreadline/2.0
+  2. Modify import statement in tweeql-command-line.py
+  3. run `python setup.py install` on the windows command line.

 Initializing your Settings
 ==========================
 TweeQL requires a `settings.py` file in your current working directory before